tylerreny/polling_data/README.md

-# polling_data
+# Polling Data 2016 Election

-Here is all the 2016 state level polling data scraped from HuffingtonPost pollster.
+Here is all the 2016 state level polling data scraped from Huffpo pollster.
+Please contact me if you find any errors.